Contributing

 Tier 2: Capture device data (advanced)

-The most valuable contribution is capturing device configuration data from a working system (macOS or Windows).
+The most valuable contribution is capturing device configuration data from a working system (macOS).
 This data tells us exactly how each Apollo model configures its audio routing, which is essential for supporting models we don't have physical access to.

 macOS capture